mfherman/mattherman/content/home.md

 Before I began working at ACS, I spent five years recording oral histories with [StoryCorps](https://storycorps.org/) and helped to open a butcher shop and salumeria called [Ends Meat](https://www.endsmeatnyc.com/).
 I received my B.A. in American Studies from Columbia University in 2006 and my M.S. in Applied Social Research from Hunter College in 2018.
 Check out [my resume](pdf/mh-resume.pdf) for more details.

-I live in Brooklyn, NY with my wife, Jaime, daughter, Maya, and cats, Isabella, Chuck, and Walter.
+I live in Katonah, NY with my wife, Jaime, daughter, Maya, and cats, Isabella, Chuck, and Walter.
 Get in touch at [mfherman@gmail.com](mailto:mfherman@gmail.com).